 Social Science Courses

-This course is a focused study of the 19th Century – Present using the AP Human Geography Curriculum and is for incoming 9th grade students.
-The purpose of this course is to introduce students to the systematic study of historical patterns and processes that have shaped human understanding, use, and alteration of Earth’s surface.
-Students will employ spatial concepts and a landscape analysis to examine human social organization and its environmental consequences.
-You will also learn about the methods and tools geographers and historians use in their science and practice.
-This course provides students with an opportunity to develop skill such as, but not limited to, interpreting primary sources, developing academic vocabulary related to topics and eras studied, making connections between history and through additional resources and activities provided by instructor.
-The course includes the AP Human Geography topics of: growth and spread of human populations, development and spread of culture, effects of the environment on political organization, agricultural vs. urban land use, economic development in the modern world, development of corporations, capitalism, communism, economic opportunities, and city and rural development.
+This course is a focused study of the 19th Century to the present using the AP Human Geography Curriculum and is for incoming 9th grade students.
+The purpose of this course is to introduce students to the systematic study of historical and geographical patterns and processes that have shaped human understanding, use, and alteration of Earth’s surface.
+Students will employ spatial concepts and a landscape analysis to examine human social organization and its environmental consequences and will learn about the methods and tools geographers and historians use in their science and practice.
+This course provides students with an opportunity to develop skills such as applying key concepts in human geography, chronological reasoning, investigating historical and spatial relationships, data and source analysis, and historical and social scientific writing.
+The course includes the AP Human Geography topics of population and migration, cultural patterns and processes, political patterns and processes, agriculture and rural land use, cities and urban land use, and industrial and economic development.
 The pedagogy for this course will include lectures as well as extensive discussions, projects, and other unique activities that combine historical and modern phenomena.
-For example, students will be assigned a country to research throughout the year and will apply content from the course to the development of their given country.
-Students will also study the historical development of the city of Des Moines and will be assigned a project on Urban Design/Redevelopment.
+For example, students will be assigned a project in which they propose a solution to an urban challenge.
+The course is designed to prepare students for further advanced study of history and the social sciences.

 *College AP US History